badbatch/repodog/cli/core/README.md

 ## Summary

-* Provides scripts for cutting and publishing releases
+* Scripts for cutting and publishing releases
-* Provides scripts for scaffolding new folder structures
+* Scripts for scaffolding new folder structures
+* Scripts for writing files with ChatGPT
 * Works with npm, yarn and pnpm
 * Works with standard repo and monorepo structures